Distribution Best Practices

 Metadata

+Don't Misspell or Mis-case Your Artist Name.
 Please be sure to spell your name exactly as it is written on stores such as Spotify and Apple.
 Not doing so may send your release to the incorrect artist page.

-Remember to Flag Explicit Tracks as Explicit when Appropriate - Some stores will hide content that is incorrectly labelled, so remember to flag tracks that contain profanity, drug references, etc.
+Flag Explicit Tracks as Explicit when Appropriate - Some stores will hide content that is incorrectly labelled, so remember to flag tracks that contain profanity, drug references, etc.

-Do Not Include Social Handles - Please do not include social handles in artist name or album metadata.
+Do Not Include Social Handles - Please do not include social handles in the artist name or album metadata.